Sharing gifts during the holidays

 Other people, especially quilting ladies, like to make cloth ditty bags with drawstrings.
 These bags are easy to sew and make an extra gift for the seafarers.
 Most ditty bags measure roughly 15 inches long by 12 inches wide.
 They can be made with one drawstring or two.
 Some groups have even purchased the drawstring backpacks at stores like Dollar Tree and used those.
 We are not picky.
 However you wish to pack, your gift will be appreciated by the seafarer who receives it.
 We do ask that you try to make gifts of approximately equal value.

-Once your gifts are ready, please drop them off at one of our cooperating partners between November 1 and December 16, 2022.
-If you need more options, contact usPLEASE note: we are no longer accepting Christmas gifts for 2022.
-If you still wish to help in some way, consider making a donation to our building fund.
-Click Donate today
+Once your gifts are ready, please drop them off at one of our cooperating partners between November 1 and December 15, 2023.
+If you need more options or wish to bring your gifts to the center, contact us.

 Diocese of Victoria Chancery, 1505 E. Mesquite Lane, Victoria